sldesnoo-Delft/q1simulator/README.md

     sim.sequencers[0].set_acquisition_mock_data(None)

 # Conditional execution
 The simulator generates triggers according to the acquisition thresholds.
 At startup the simulator determines the dependencies between trigger producers and trigger consumers.
 It executes the trigger producing sequencers before the trigger consuming sequencers.

 The simulator takes the trigger network latency into account, but does not check whether triggers overlap.

+The configuration setting `acq_trigger_value` allows to evaluate the sequence for a specified trigger value. `sim.config('acq_trigger_value', 1)` sends a trigger after every acquisition. `sim.config('acq_trigger_value', 0)` sends no triggers.
+If `acq_trigger_value` is None then the simulator uses the threshold on the acquisition data.

 # Simulator output
 The simulator has some methods to show the simulator output.
 - `plot()` shows pyplot charts with the rendered output.
-- `config(render_repetitions=False)` stops rendering when main sequence is executed once.
+- `config("skip_loops", ("_start", ))` stops rendering when Q1Pulse main sequence is executed once.
 - `print_acquisitions()` prints the path0 and path1 data and average counts.
 - `print_registers()` prints the contents of the Q1 registers.